SmolDapp/smoldapp/README.md

 ### Building the Project

-To build the project, run the following command:
+To build migratooor, run the following command:

 ```bash
 npm run build